dbkaplan/dry-rest-permissions/README.md

 Rules based permissions for the Django Rest Framework.

 This framework is a perfect fit for apps that have many tables and relationships between them.
-It provides a framework that allows you to define, for each action or groups of actions, what users have permission based on existing data in your database.
+It provides a framework that allows you to define, for each action or groups of actions, what users have permission for based on existing data in your database.

 ##What does DRY Rest Permissions provide?